 I love homemade Halloween costumes because not only are your kiddos looking so cute on the big candy night, but if gives them endless hours of imaginary play afterwards.
 Definitely a win win in my book!

 There have been thousands of you all making this halloween costume over the years!!
 Please tag me on Instagram with your finished products, I love seeing and sharing them!!

 How to make a Scuba Steve Halloween Costume:

 I had a ton of people asking how to take my children’s scuba diver outfit and make it into a Scuba Steve costume from the movie Big Daddy (got to love a little Adam Sandler family friendly movie).

 You can still follow my exact directions but simply use a red pair of pants and a yellow long sleeve top.
 You could also wear yellow dishwashing gloves for Scuba Steve’s famous outfit!
 I found this pre-made one on Amazon, but I think going DIY would be much more affordable.

-How to make a DIY Baby Scuba Diver Costume for Your Baby or Toddler:
+How to Make a DIY Scuba Diver Costume for Your Baby or Toddler:

-If you are looking to make a little Scuba Diver Costume for a baby, then you are in luck!
+If you are looking to make a little Scuba Diver Costume for a baby or toddler, then you are in luck!
 When I first made this costume for my kiddos they were BABIES (see the original photos at the bottom of this post)!!
-All you will need to change from my original plan is making sure you have a baby sized black onesie and/or toddler sized pants and shirt.
+All you will need to change from my original plan above is making sure you have a baby sized black onesie and/or toddler sized pants and shirt.

-Since googles could be difficult to keep on a baby, I found these adorable goggle looking sunglasses that would be perfect for your small one.
+Since goggles could be difficult to keep on younger children, I found these adorable goggle looking sunglasses that would be perfect for your small one.

 And if you liked my little Scuba Divers, you might like the other costumes I’ve made for my kids: